ivelinweb/SocioAgent/Readme.md

 5. **Use:**

-   Use the extension installed in your browser and Client Application to test the SocioAgent.
+   Use the extension installed in your browser "Developer mode" and Client Application to test the SocioAgent.